LRGASP/lrgasp-simulation/README.md

 reference transcripts in FASTA format, and gene annotation in GFF/GTF format.
 Furthermore, you will need to run [SQANTI3](https://github.com/ConesaLab/SQANTI3) on reference transcripts from any organism of your choice (e.g. rat).
-The isofroms can be then selected randomly or manually.
+The isoforms can be then selected randomly or manually.
 If you want to simulate reads based on reference transcripts only, simply omit `--sqanti_prefix` option.

 To prepare reference data run: